usecallmanagernz/commands/README.md

 can be used to query or remotely control a Cisco IP Phone.

 * `cgiexecute` - Execute a URI on the phone (eg: Dial:).
-* `mediastream` - Play a .wav file on one or more phones at the same time.
+* `mediastream` - Play a .wav file on one or more phones at the same time using the new RTP streaming API.
+* `rtptransmit` - Play a .wav file on one more phones at the same time using the legacy RTP streaming API.
 * `screenshot` - Download a screenshot of the phones screen.
 * `setbackground` - Set the background image on the phone.
 * `setringtone` - Set the ring-tone on the phone.